-- 4.18 An output of the weighting and grossing procedures used in MENE (see Section 3) is a series of estimates of the total number of visits taken by adults in England between March 2009 and February 2010.
-Estimates are produced at various different levels including visits taken by residents of particular regions and visits taken to general and specific types of place. - 4.19 Table 4-4 overleaf illustrates the upper and lower confidence limits associated with these estimates.
-These estimates take account of two sources of variation: the uncertainty

-- associated with respondent based results and the sample variation in terms of the number of visits respondents report to have taken in the 7 days prior to interview. - 4.20 The regional estimates shown relate to visits taken by residents of each region rather than visits where the destination is within the region.
-The confidence limits associated with estimates of visits taken within destinations which are included in the annual results report are slightly wider than those shown overleaf.
+- 4.18 An output of the weighting and grossing procedures used in MENE (see Section 3) is a series of estimates of the total number of visits taken by adults in England during each of the first three years of surveying.
+Estimates are produced at various different levels including visits taken by residents of particular regions and visits taken to general and specific types of place. - 4.19 Table 4-4 to Table 4-6 illustrates the upper and lower confidence limits associated with these estimates.
+These estimates take account of two sources of variation: the uncertainty associated with respondent based results and the sample variation in terms of the number of visits respondents report to have taken in the 7 days prior to interview. - 4.20 The regional estimates shown relate to visits taken by residents of each region rather than visits where the destination is within the region.
+The confidence limits associated with estimates of visits taken within destinations which are included in the annual results report are slightly wider than those shown.

-Table 4-4 Visit estimates - total, by Government Office Region of residence and by specific and general places visited
+Table 4-4 Visit estimates - total, and by region of residence